devpat0304/Library-Management-System/README.md

 # 📚 Library Management System – SQL, Python & GUI Integration

 The **Library Management System** is a comprehensive, multi-phase database application engineered to support the full lifecycle of book circulation within a multi-branch library network.
-Built in **Spring 2025** as part of **CSE 3330: Database Systems** at **The University of Texas at Arlington**, this academic project models real-world library logistics through schema design, data management, and user interaction.
+This academic project models real-world library logistics through schema design, data management, and user interaction.
+This project was developed as part of **CSE 3330: Database Systems and File Structures** at **The University of Texas at Arlington** (Fall 2024).

 This project was executed across **three development phases**: